Udo/minibars/README.md

 Minibars is a small, light-weight alternative to the more fully-featured Handlebars (http://handlebarsjs.com/) templating engine.
 It's non-minified code is just about 8kb in size, which makes it a viable alternative where code size is an issue and not all of Handlebars' features are required.

-I designed Minibars to be a drop-in replacement for Handlebars in my daily usage - your mileage will probably vary.
+I designed Minibars to be a minimally viable drop-in replacement for Handlebars in _my_ daily usage - your mileage will probably vary.
+Minibars does not offer any of the following advanced features: template comments (you can still use HTML comments), the Handblebars API, the same helper function signature, partials, and there are some differences in variable scoping behavior.

 # Getting Started